 It is as if a man were pierced by a dart, but was not hit by a second dart following the first one.
 So this person experiences feelings caused by a single dart only.
 It is similar with a well-taught noble disciple: when touched by a painful feeling, he will not worry or grieve and lament, he will not beat his breast and weep, nor will he be distraught.
 He experiences one single feeling, a bodily one.

 Clearly the well-taught noble disciple doesn't get bummed out.
-Two other suttas that have a similiar theme are SN 1.38 and SN 4.13 - both are about physical pain without mental pain (i.e. no bummers).
+Two other suttas that have a similar theme are SN 1.38 and SN 4.13 both are about physical pain without mental pain (i.e. no bummers).